The Ultimate Guide to New Orleans Jazz & Heritage Festival

 Experience high-energy sets across genres.

-1. Visit the Cultural Exchange Area
+1. Visit the Cultural Exchange Pavilion

-2. Indulge in authentic Cajun and Creole food
+2. Indulge in Authentic Cajun and Creole Food

 Brass-band sound may be the star of the weekends, but the festival would be nothing without the food booths!
 Vendors serve up a host of local and international dishes, reflecting the culture of New Orleans and beyond.
 You can't go wrong with any of these tasty bites, but a fan favorite every year is the Crawfish Monica.
 This creamy, cheesy dish of pasta and crawfish will give you the energy you need for all-day festival activities.
 Don’t worry, there are plenty of vegetarian options as well.
 When you need to cool off, make sure to grab a Mango Freeze for a refreshing bite — it's sweet, smooth and, most importantly, cold!